Aïn Sefra

-Aïn Séfra (عين الصفراء, lit. yellow spring) is a municipality in Naâma Province, Algeria.
+Aïn Sefra (عين الصفراء, lit. yellow spring) is a municipality in Naâma Province, Algeria.
 It is the district seat of Aïn Séfra District and it has a population of 47,415, which gives it 11 seats in the PMA.
 Its postal code is 45200 and its municipal code is 4503.
 It is the second most populated municipality in the province after Mécheria.

 History

-The Ksar of Aïn-Séfra was erected around the year 1586 by the children of Mohamed Benchaïb, known as Bou Dekhil, patron saint of the city, after the purchase of the land from local tribes against 1000 sheep, according to the tales of oral tradition.
+The Ksar of Aïn-Sefra was erected around the year 1586 by the children of Mohamed Benchaïb, known as Bou Dekhil, patron saint of the city, after the purchase of the land from local tribes against 1000 sheep, according to the tales of oral tradition.

 French Period

 During the first French incursions in the middle of the 19th century, the majority of "Chorfa" families left the ksar as refugees, mainly to Tlemcen and Fez.

 The modern city dates back to the French colonial era.
 Initially, in 1882, a strategic military garrison post consequent to the revolt of Sheikh Bouamama left their bastion of Figuig.
 French troops have instead established a military post at the site of Aïn-Séfra, to control "The Gateway to the Sahara".
 A railway reached Aïn-Séfra as early as 1887, and it extended to Bechar and Kenadsa in 1906, both for economic and strategic reasons.

 During the colonial period, it was an important sub-prefecture and a military territory, but also a region of cultural, economic and political importance.
 The region where Aïn-Séfra is located was one of the bastions of the popular resistance against the French colonial conquest, south of Oran.